bbauska/JS-g4g/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="10">10.
 How to make own <b><mark>Linktree</mark></b> using HTML, CSS and JavaScript?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Linktree is a tool that permits you to share multiple hyperlinks of various social
+<p><b><mark>Linktree</mark></b> is a tool that permits you to share multiple hyperlinks
-media into one site.
+of various social media into one site.
 It gained popularity on Instagram, as Instagram does not allow you to share web links anywhere other than Stories and the 'bio' section of your profile page, which has a strict character limit.
-In this article, we will how to create our own Linktree using HTML, CSS, and JavaScript.</p>
+In this article, we will how to create our own <b><mark>Linktree</mark></b> using HTML, CSS, and JavaScript.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Approach:</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->